the-rubies-way/random-rails/README.md

 # RandomRails

 The most perfomant way to get random records from ActiveRecord.
 In fact, it's the only way to get random records from ActiveRecord.
-For now it supports only PostgreSQL.
+For now, it supports only PostgreSQL.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+Install the gem and add it to the application's Gemfile by executing:

 ```bash
 bundle add random-rails